 Students with in-person classes will find that campus will look and feel different with a number of safety procedures in place.
 All on-campus students will be expected to read and comply with Villanova’s Community First: The CARITAS Commitment, which outlines our shared responsibility to be considerate of others and capable of complying with health and safety requirements.

-This upcoming semester will look different than anything in Villanova’s history.
+This upcoming semester will look different than any spring semester in Villanova’s history.
 What will not change is our commitment to make Villanova a special place to pursue your graduate education.